Continue with LinkedIn

 Why pick Passpack over another vault?
 Three things stand out:

-Passpack doesn’t overwhelm you with gimmicks.
-There’s no AI password suggestion or phishing-detecting engine – just rock-solid sharing, logging, and generation features.
+Passpack doesn’t overwhelm with gimmicks.
+There’s no AI password suggestion or phishing-detection feature competing for your attention.

 Integrations & automation

-• SSO (Single Sign-On): Let users log in via Google Workspace or Microsoft Azure AD rather than a separate Passpack account.
-This ties Passpack into your corporate login flow.
+• SSO (Single Sign-On): Users can log in via Google Workspace or Microsoft Entra ID rather than maintaining a separate Passpack account, reducing credential sprawl.

 Use cases of Passpack